atlhawksfanatic/L2M/README.md

   - `season`: NBA season for which the graded play was a part of, convention is to use the last year of the NBA season so 2015 refers to the 2014-15 Season
-  - `playoffs`: dummy variable equal to 1 if the game occurred in the playoffs
+  - `playoff`: dummy variable equal to `TRUE` if the game occurred in the playoffs

 And an overview of the changes in L2M reporting is provided in [2-eda/2-through-2019-finals](2-eda/2-through-2019-finals).
 Further,